-Farha Hussain, M.Sc.A, S-LP is a doctoral student in the Rehabilitation Sciences program.
-Dr. Nisha Sajnani, RDT-BCT is her principal advisor.
+Farha Hussain, M.Sc.A, S-LP, is a doctoral student in the Rehabilitation Sciences program.
+Dr. Nisha Sajnani, PhD, RDT-BCT, and Dr. María Rosa Brea, PhD, CCC-SLP, are her advisors.
 Prior to beginning full-time studies at NYU, Farha was working as a clinician in a public rehabilitation center in Tiohtià:ke (Montreal), primarily working with Deaf and hard of hearing youth.
-Farha’s research interests include critical reflexivity and social justice and empowerment-based interdisciplinary approaches combining creative arts and language therapies with respect to communication strategies.
+Farha’s research interests include critical reflexivity, as informed by social justice, and empowerment-based interdisciplinary approaches combining creative arts and language therapies with respect to communication strategies.
 Her critical lens is especially informed by critical race feminism, particularly as articulated by Black feminist scholarship (e.g. Audre Lorde, bell hooks, Kimberlé Crenshaw).

 Farha has also served as a professional researcher at Université de Montréal - École d’orthophonie et d’audiologie, as well as a guest lecturer and clinical educator at McGill University’s School of Communication Sciences Disorders (SCSD).
 She has been honored with a nomination for SCSD’s Award for Excellence in Clinical Education, where S-LP students have highlighted Farha’s skills in effectively mentoring critical approaches to examining research and institutions, supporting critical thinking and anti-oppressive practice, advocating for social equity, and breaking important barriers within the field.